This website uses cookies to ensure you get the best experience on our website. MORE INFO

 • reviewing the effectiveness of the Group’s risk management and internal control systems

-• ensuring the adequacy of the resources, staff qualifications and experience, training programmes and budget of the Company’s accounting, internal audit and financial reporting functions
+• ensuring the adequacy of the resources, staff qualifications and experience, training programmes and budget of the Company’s accounting, internal audit, financial reporting and environmental, social and governance (“ESG”) functions

 • overseeing sustainable development matters